modula3/cm3/m3-sys/m3cc/gcc/gcc/config/c4x/c4x.md

 ;  If one of the operands is not a register, then we should ;  emit two insns, using a scratch register.
-This will produce ;  better code in loops if the source operand is invariant, since ;  the source reload can be optimised out.
+This will produce ;  better code in loops if the source operand is invariant, since ;  the source reload can be optimized out.
 During reload we cannot ;  use change_address or force_reg which will allocate new pseudo regs.

 ;  Unlike most other insns, the move insns can't be split with